OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 unzip "2302_*.zip"
 ```

-Otherwise visit the links and put the data in your own `exomiser-data` directory:
+Otherwise, visit the links and put the data in your own `exomiser-data` directory:

 [2302 phenotype database](https://data.monarchinitiative.org/exomiser/latest/2302_phenotype.zip)